 Frequently Asked Questions

-Thanks to the generosity of Hamilton alumni and friends, funding is available to cover expenses for students who undertake unpaid or minimally paid summer internships.
+Thanks to the generosity of Hamilton alumni and friends, funding is available through the Career Center to cover expenses for students who undertake unpaid or minimally paid summer internships.
 It is important for students to know that applications are due no later than March 31 in any given year and that their internships need not be finalized in order to apply for funding.
-We will make preliminary awards which will be finalized when internships are confirmed.
+Preliminary awards can be finalized when internships are confirmed.
 There is more information on the Career Center website.

 In the Spring Semester the program typically begins shortly after New Year's Day and runs until mid-April.

 Academic Courses are offered on-site at NECC, meeting in the evening so they do not interfere with other duties.